-4.2.- Safety, health and wellbeing in the workplace and beyond
+4.2.- Safety, health and wellbeing in the workplace and beyond safety program.
+More details about their particular programs, risk management and others, are made available in each affiliate.

-The ACO Nordic Group A/S and its affiliates complies with all applicable legislations and regulations in this matter.
-There are 4 production sites on the scope: a) 2 belonging to Hvidbjerg Vinduet A/S, both in Hvidbjerg itself and Nors (Denmark) and b) 2 belonging to Plastmo A/S, one based in Ringsted (Denmark) and another in Legionowo (Poland).
-Each of those sites have their own safety program.
-More details about their particular programs, risk management and others can be found in each affiliate.
+The ACO Nordic Group A/S and its affiliates comply with all applicable legislations and regulations in this matter.
+There are four production sites on the scope: a) 2 belonging to Hvidbjerg Vinduet A/S, both in Hvidbjerg itself and Nors (Denmark) and b) 2 belonging to Plastmo A/S, one based in Ringsted (Denmark) and another in Legionowo (Poland).
+Each of those sites have their own